agjftucker/exists-unique/README.md

 Our result shows that the circle of definitions is sensibly resolved.

 Assumptions made are of a solution procedure `ℋ` for debt valuation and another `ℰ` for equity valuation satisfying properties obeyed by those we would use in practice.
-Also that for every set of banks there is an amount by which external assets could fall to make it unviable.
+Also that for every set of banks there is an amount by which external assets could fall to make it unviable*.

 <p align="center"><img src="import-graph.svg" width="338pt" height="332pt" /></p>
 <p align="center">File Dependency Graph</p>